 Later that year, senior corporate management decided that the manufacturing portion of the equation should be handled by Buick, which had unused factory space that could be retooled for the purpose.
 Buick was also ordered to share the new transmission, presumably as sort of a consolation prize for the abortive Roller project.
 That directive sat ill in Flint; Buick engineers still had their own ideas about automatic transmission (some of which would be realized in the postwar Dynaflow) and had no love for the Automatic Safety Transmission, which they hadn’t developed and didn’t want.

-Throughout this period, Thompson continued to refine the semiautomatic transmission, filing an additional patent in March 1937 (U.S. Patent No. 2,362,418).
+Throughout this period, Thompson continued to refine the semiautomatic transmission, applying for an additional patent in March 1937 (U.S. Patent No. 2,362,418).
 Production began around the same time and the new transmission, which Oldsmobile dubbed the “Automatic Safety Transmission” (AST), went on sale in June as an option for the 1937 Oldsmobile Eight.
 List price was initially $80, rising to a hefty $100 that fall, when availability was extended to six-cylinder Oldsmobiles and the Buick Series 40 Special.
 Buick doesn’t appear to have bothered coming up with a specific trade name for the semiautomatic, describing it simply as a self-shifting transmission, but it was otherwise identical to the Oldsmobile unit.

 By the time the Automatic Safety Transmission appeared on the market, Reo’s Self-Shifter had come and gone and buyer interest in semiautomatic transmissions had proven to be limited.
 Not only were the transmissions complicated, expensive, and often troublesome, they were still not really automatic.
 While their operation was different than that of a conventional transmission, saying they were easier to use (much less safer, as Oldsmobile claimed) was arguable, particularly since they retained the clutch pedal of which many American motorists would have been happily rid.
 (This lesson was apparently lost on Chrysler, which by 1937 was working on its own M3 semiautomatic transmission for a 1940 introduction.)